Skip to main content

 • Adultery

-Note: State laws are never permanent and may change at any time, usually through the enactment of new statutes but sometimes through higher court decisions or other means.
-You may want to contact an Arkansas attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws can change at any time, usually through new legislation and higher court decisions.
+Contact an Arkansas divorce attorney or conduct research to verify your state's laws.

 Research the Law